lorrainescanlon/flag-quiz/README.md

 ### Strategy
 The goal is to create a fun and engaging quiz.
-The focus is on presenting the content clearly and ensure that the game is easily followed.
+The focus is on presenting the content clearly and ensuring that the game is easy to follow.

 ### Scope
-To include features that enhanced the user experience and provide value to the user.
-Features such as the quiz page and scoreboard support this.
+To include features that enhance the user experience and provide value to the user.
+Features such as the quiz page with the colourful flag images and detailed scoreboard support this.

 ### Structure
 The user is presented with a landing page which details the rules of the quiz.
 The landing page allows the user to input a username to start the quiz.
+As the user naviagtes through the game the different parts of the site are revealed.

 **Website Sections:**
-- **_Home / Landing Page:_** A list of the rules and an inout box for users username.
+- **_Home / Landing Page:_** A list of the rules and an input box for the users username.
 - **_Quiz Page:_** A page that displays flags and multiple choice answers to the user.
 - **_Game Over:_** A page that displays the users final score and the top 5 quiz scores.